RedisLabs/memcache_populator/README.md

 #Redis Labs (formerly Garantia Data) CSV memcached populator
-This utility populates a memcached server from the keys, values and metadata available in GarantiaData exported CSV files.
+This utility populates a memcached server from the keys, values and metadata available in Redis Labs exported CSV files.

 #CSV file format
 Each row in the CSV represents a single key-value pair.
 The CSV has 4 columns in the following order: